The perfect team — collaborative, informed, experienced, and by golly, even a little bit fun.

 - RFP/RFI Supply Chain Questionnaires

-- Trained in and applies principles of the Global Reporting Initiative (GRI G4) and the International WELL Being Institute’s WELL Building Standard
+- Trained in the Global Reporting Initiative (GRI G4) and the International WELL Being Institute’s WELL Building Standard

 Giving back to her community, Janet is an active board member of the Sustany Foundation, where she developed and implemented the Sustainable Business Program, assisting organizations in need of sustainability direction.
 Organizations who benefitted from this guidance achieved results in energy reduction, increased waste diversion and cost savings.
 Additionally, the relationships between departments were strengthened as they learned how each of their functions impact other departments and the overall balance of the economic, environmental and social characteristics of the organization.
 Janet is also Chair of the Sustainability Committee of the St. Petersburg Chamber of Commerce.